Metal injection molding

 The behavior of MIM feedstock is governed by rheology, the study of sludges, suspensions, and other non-Newtonian fluids.

-Due to current equipment limitations, products must be molded using quantities of 100 grams or less per "shot" into the mold.
+Due to current injection molding equipment limitations, products must be molded using quantities of 100 grams or less per "shot" into the mold.
 This shot can be distributed into multiple cavities, making MIM cost-effective for small, intricate, high-volume products, which would otherwise be expensive to produce.
 MIM feedstock can be composed of a plethora of metals, but most common are stainless steels, widely used in powder metallurgy.
 After the initial molding, the feedstock binder is removed, and the metal particles are diffusion bonded and densified to achieve the desired strength properties.
 The latter operation typically shrinks the product by 15% in each dimension.

 The metal injection molding market has grown from US$9 million in 1986, to US$382 million in 2004 to more than US$1.5 billion in 2015.
 A related technology is ceramic powder injection molding, leading to about US$2 billion total sales.
 Most of the growth in recent years has been in Asia.